 If employee is out of sick time, he or she must use annual leave time before taking unpaid leave.
 Should these options not be approved, employee will be in an unpaid status and be subject to the College Attendance Standards policy.

-Sick leave can be used in hourly increments to allow usage for illness-related appointments.
-However, excessive absences, tardiness or early departures may be cause for disciplinary action up to and including termination (see Attendance Standards Policy).
+The minimum amount of sick hours that can be used per day is 4 hours.
+Sick leave can be used in 4 hour increments -to allow usage for illness-related appointments: however, excessive absences, tardiness or early departures may be cause for disciplinary action up to and including termination (see Attendance Standards).

-Non-Exempt Employees - Earning Rate per Week & Year
+Exempt Employees - Earning Rate per Month & Year Service Monthly Accrual Annual Accrual